NPARC Alliance Validation Archive

 Computation Strategy

-The computation is performed using the time-marching capabilities of WIND and NPARC to march to a steady-state (time asymptotic) solution.
+The computation was performed using the time-marching capabilities of Wind-US 3.0 to march to a steady-state (time asymptotic) solution.
 Local time stepping is used at each iteration.
 The time-marching is performed until convergence criteria is achieved.

 Input Parameters and Files

 The input data file for the WIND computation is norm.dat.
 Much of the default settings are used.
-The CFL number is 1.5 and the computation is run for 1000 iterations.
+The CFL number was 1.5 and the computation was run for 1000 iterations.

 Computation

-The output files for the WIND and NPARC computations are listed in Table 2.
+The input and output files for the Wind-US computation are listed in Table 2.

 Convergence